The behavioral spillover effect: Modeling behavioral interdependencies in multi-pathogen dynamics: Results

 We conduct a more systematic analysis, varying values of $\mathcal{R}_{0,B}$ and $s$ in small increments, and examine the final simulation results for outcome regimes.
 Specifically, $\mathcal{R}_{0,B}$ is iterated between 1 and 3 (with $\mathcal{R}_{0,A}=3$) and $s$ is iterated between 0 (no spillover) and 1 (perfect spillover).
-Figure \ref{fig:persistence_dominance} shows simulated outcomes over the first year of an epidemic for various combinations of the two parameter values.
-As seen in Figure \ref{fig:persistence_dominance}a, as $\mathcal{R}_{0,B}$ increases, a larger amount of spillover (larger $s$) is required for exclusion of disease $B$.
-In Figure \ref{fig:persistence_dominance}b, we quantify the percentage of time in the first year where the prevalence of disease $B$ exceeds that of disease $A$.
-The specified nine points marked in Figure \ref{fig:persistence_dominance} correspond to the scenarios presented in Figure \ref{fig:dyanmics_spillover}.
-Considering the entire range of possible spillover and basic reproduction numbers of disease $B$ above one but below that of disease $A$ ($\mathcal{R}_{0,A}>\mathcal{R}_{0,B}>1$), co-existence is always possible for low spillover, but requires a large basic reproduction number for strain $B$ with high spillover (Figure \ref{fig:persistence_dominance}a).
-Furthermore, only for high enough $\mathcal{R}_{0,B}$ and low enough spillover can strain $B$ rise in prevalence above strain $A$ at any point (Figure \ref{fig:persistence_dominance}b).
+Figure \ref{fig:persistence_exceed} shows simulated outcomes over the first year of an epidemic for various combinations of the two parameter values.
+As seen in Figure \ref{fig:persistence_exceed}a, as $\mathcal{R}_{0,B}$ increases, a larger amount of spillover (larger $s$) is required for exclusion of disease $B$.
+In Figure \ref{fig:persistence_exceed}b, we quantify the percentage of time in the first year where the prevalence of disease $B$ exceeds that of disease $A$.
+However, when disease $B$ prevalence exceeds disease $A$, it may not be by much.
+Thus, in Figures \ref{fig:persistence_exceed}c and d we quantify the cumulative amount across one year by which one disease exceeds the other.
+The specified nine points marked in Figure \ref{fig:persistence_exceed} correspond to the scenarios presented in Figure \ref{fig:dyanmics_spillover}.
+Considering the entire range of possible spillover and basic reproduction numbers of disease $B$ above one but below that of disease $A$ ($\mathcal{R}_{0,A}>\mathcal{R}_{0,B}>1$), co-existence is always possible for low spillover, but requires a large basic reproduction number for strain $B$ with high spillover (Figure \ref{fig:persistence_exceed}a).
+Furthermore, only for high enough $\mathcal{R}_{0,B}$ and low enough spillover can strain $B$ rise in prevalence above strain $A$ at any point (Figure \ref{fig:persistence_exceed}b) and the level by which it exceeds disease $A$ may be quite low (Figure \ref{fig:persistence_exceed}d).
+Our results on the impact of behavioral spillover are robust to another choice of the behavioral feedback, as demonstrated by the use of a fractional rather than exponential formulation (see \cite{lejeune2025formulating} for discussion of various functional formulations for behavioral feedback).
+In particular, we reproduce Figs. \ref{fig:dyanmics_spillover} and \ref{fig:persistence_exceed} in Section \ref{sec:app:frac} with a discussion of the fractional formulation.